 The top height of a head restraint located in the front centre designated seating position shall have a height of be not less than 750 720 mm in any position of adjustment, except as provided in paragraph 5.1.1.4. of this Regulation.

 5.1.1.4.
-Exception
+Exception (should this be a sub para to 5.1.1.3?)

 The top of a head restraint located in a front outboard designated seating position shall have a height of not less than 700 mm when the head restraint is adjusted to its lowest position intended for occupant use; if the interior surface of the vehicle roofline, including the headliner, If the interior surface of the vehicle roofline, including the headliner, physically prevents a head restraint, located in the front designated seating position, from attaining the height required by paragraphs 5.1.1.2. and or 5.1.1.3. of this Regulation as applicable, the gap between the head restraint and the interior surface of the roofline, including the headliner, when measured in accordance with Annex 1, paragraph 2.3.3.1., shall not exceed 50 mm when the head restraint is adjusted to its highest position intended for occupant use.
 However, in no instance shall the height of a head restraint located in a front designated seating position be less than 700 mm when the head restraint is adjusted to its lowest position intended for occupant use.
 In those instances, the vertical distance between the top of the head restraint and the interior surface of the roofline, including the headliner, shall not exceed 50 mm for convertibles and 25 mm for all other vehicles, when the head restraint is adjusted to its highest position intended for occupant use.